jmoldon/coronavirus_analysis/README.md

 # Changelog

+2020-03-21
+- Major refactor of some functions
+- Now death rate (per day) is plotted

 2020-03-17
 - Mayor refactoring and new functions.
 - Now the report displays predicted number of cases for the next 5 days